AnanyDhamija/CS204-RISC-V-Assembler/README.md

 1. C++
 2. Assembly Language (RISC V ISA)

-`input.asm` file: File that need to be converted into Machine Code.
+`test.asm` file: File that need to be converted into Machine Code.
-`output.mc` file:  File in which the output of program(Machine Code) is given.
+`test.mc` file:  File in which the output of program(Machine Code) is given.

 ## General Instructions To Run Locally